Monday, August 03, 2009

 Shark and Shepherd — Blog from a conservative Law School faculty member.

-Mark F. Johnson — A Marquette theologian with an interest in politics.
+Mark F. Johnson — Marquette Thomist theologian on various topics.

 The Dimming Torch — Liberal Marquette Philosophy professor on politics and other things.